vinaykumarkas/Robot/README.md

 Listed below are the details of commands that can be used to move/command Robot Replica.

+PLACE:
+Place the robot on the table with co-ordinates X &Y example - PLACE 1,2

 LEFT:
 Robot turns left from the existing position